apache/pulsar/site/docs/latest/functions/overview.md

 }
 ```

 Functions are executed each time a message is published to the input topic.
-If a function is listening on the topic `tweet-stream`, for example, then the function would be run each time a message.
+If a function is listening on the topic `tweet-stream`, for example, then the function would be run each time a message is published to that topic.

-> Pulsar features automatic message deduplication

 ## Goals

-Core goal: make Pulsar do real heavy lifting without needing to deploy a neighboring system (Storm, Heron, Flink, etc.).
-Ready-made compute infrastructure at your disposal.
+The core goal behind Pulsar Functions is to enable you to easily create processing logic of any level of complexity without needing to deploy a separate neighboring system (such as [Apache Storm](http://storm.apache.org/), [Apache Heron](https://apache.github.io/incubator-heron), [Apache Flink](https://flink.apache.org/), etc.).
+Pulsar Functions is essentially ready-made compute infrastructure at your disposal as part of your Pulsar messaging system.
+This core goal is tied to a series of other goals:

+* Developer productive ([language-native](#native) vs. [Pulsar Functions SDK](#sdk) functions)
-* Developer productivity (easy troubleshooting and deployment)
+* easy troubleshooting
-  * "Serverless" philosophy
-* No need for a separate SPE
+* Operational simplicity (no need for an external system)

 ## Inspirations

+Pulsar Functions was inspired by (and takes cues from) several paradigms:

+* Stream processing engines such as [Apache Storm](http://storm.apache.org/), [Apache Heron](https://apache.github.io/incubator-hero), and [Apache Flink](https://flink.apache.org)
-* AWS Lambda, Google Cloud Functions, etc.
+* "Serverles" cloud platforms like AWS Lambda, Google Cloud Functions, etc.
 * FaaS
 * Serverless/NoOps philosophy